 Traditional braces involves cementing metal brackets to the affected teeth and running an archwire through them.
 As the teeth shift, the archwire is tightened.
 This typically takes 12 to 24 months.
 In some cases, it may take up to 36 months if the malocclusion is severe.
 On average, the cost of traditional braces ranges from around $1,000 to $8,500.
 Most dental plans will cover a portion of treatment with traditional braces.

 Six Month Smiles

 Six Month Smiles is a fairly new alternative for treating malocclusion.
 There are two options for treatment, clear braces or clear aligners.
 This option is designed for patients over the age of 16.
 The average treatment time is 6 months.
 The cost varies based on your personalized treatment plan and your dental insurance coverage.
 To find out more, you’ll need to schedule a consultation.

 If you are interested in learning more about treating your mild to moderate malocclusion discreetly and in less time than traditional braces, schedule your consultation with Dr. Schwartz and the team at Wolf Schwartz Dentistry.

 Most malocclusions can be resolved in 12 to 18 months.
 Patients with very mild malocclusion may see resolution within 6 months, while more severe cases may require up to 24 months.
 However, most patients do start seeing a shift within the first 2 weeks of treatment.

 If you’re not sure that Invisalign is right for you, there are other options: traditional braces and Six Month Smiles.
-Let us help you find the right solution for your malocclusion today.
+Let us help you find the right solution for your problem.
+Contact Schwartz Dentistry Today.